-The Company is a subsidiary undertaking of BOS and ultimately LBG.
-The directors of the Company are satisfied that it is the current intention of LBG to ensure that its subsidiaries, including the Company, shall have at all times in the foreseeable future (being the period until at least 31 December 2013) access to adequate capital and liquidity resources to continue as a going concern Accordingly, the financial statements have been prepared on a going concern basis.
+The Company is reliant on funding provided by BOS which is a subsidiary of LBG.
+The Directors are satisfied that it is the intention of LBG that its subsidiaries including the Company will continue to have access to adequate liquidity and capital resources for the foreseeable future and, accordingly, the financial statements have been prepared on a going concern basis.